top of page

 What size will my puppy grow to be?

 All of the dogs at Pickerel Pups are standard size.
-We do not shrink down our dogs, and do not have mini doodles.
+We do not shrink down our dogs, and do not have mini dogs.
 While we can not guarantee the exact size our puppies will be full grown, we can have a good guess at possible full grown size with the help of our Embark packages that estimates adult weight.
 Each pup comes with their own Embark panel (a $150.00 value).

 What do you mean “raised with puppy culture”?